 |Campground to visit||Sleeping Bear Dunes National Lakeshore; Indiana Dunes National Park (located at the southern shore of Lake Michigan)|

 Lake Michigan is one of the Great Lakes of North America.
-It is the second-largest by volume and third-largest by area.
+It is the second-largest by volume and the third-largest by area.
 The lake is surrounded by Wisconsin, Illinois, Indiana, and Michigan.
 There are two national parks in the area managed by the National Park Service: Sleeping Bear Dunes National Lakeshore and Indiana Dunes National Park.
 Sleeping Bear Dunes National Lakeshore is very popular among travelers.
 In 2011, Good Morning America called it the “Most Beautiful Place in America.”

 These two national parks feature campsites, both drive-in and hike-in.
 Many visitors come here for the kayak trail that takes them from the campground to Platte River Point.

 Ludington State Park and Campgrounds is another very popular destination around Lake Michigan.
 It has a swimming area, a beach house with concessions, bathrooms, changing rooms, multiple trails, fishing amenities, and many other activities visitors enjoy!
 One of the campgrounds in the park is a hike-in.
 There are also areas designated for tent camping.
 Visitors say that it’s clean and well-maintained.

 Other places where travelers can find campsites include